midlantica/LovelyBunchOfCoconuts/content/claims/no_justice,_no_peace.md

 ---
-title: "No Justice, No Peace"
+title: 'No Justice, No Peace'
-claim: "No Justice, No Peace"
+claim: 'No Justice, No Peace'
-translation: "Threats are now activism."
+translation: 'Threats are now activism.'
 ---

 ## "No Justice, No Peace"